madhur3u/JavaScript/Web Scraping/Stats Extractor/README.md

 <img src="https://user-images.githubusercontent.com/89251393/138819888-eac4f2f8-5779-4e7a-b43e-aa56e5c965fa.png" width="123"/> <img src="https://user-images.githubusercontent.com/89251393/137633513-09436b0b-fafb-4efb-8a62-b03a1d3f8e1d.png" width="70"/> <img src="https://user-images.githubusercontent.com/89251393/137633548-8c3ddff2-1eb7-4672-9054-6803404eeb6f.png" width="100"/>

-You might be aware of the poupularity of apps like Dream11 and other apps like these in which you have to make a team of 11 players and play.
+You might be aware of the popularity of apps like Dream11 and other apps like these where you have to make a team of 11 players and play.
 Though this task of creating a team might look easy but it isn't.

-Selecting 11 best players from 22 is quite time consuming task.
-First you need to check the stats of all players and then accordingly you have to create your team.
-This may take a good amount of time as you have to search each and every player and check thier latest stats.
+Selecting 11 best players from 22 is quite time-consuming task.
+First you need to check the stats of all players and then you have to create your team.
+This may take a good amount of time as you have to search each player and check their latest stats.

 **So what's the most important criteria to have the best in form players in our team ?** Just select those who have performed good in say like last 5 - 10 matches, right ?

 So keeping the above criteria in mind I have made this activity.
 You just need to provide the link to the match from [EspnCricinfo](https://www.espncricinfo.com/) and within minutes you will have an excel file with stats of players of both teams from last 10 matches with you.
 So no searching through the net for hours and manually keeping track of stats of each player.
 Not only that you will also have an accurate and clean excel sheet too.
 Seems interesting isn't it.
-So if you want to try it yourself just follow these [instructions](https://github.com/madhur3u/JavaScript/new/main/Web%20Scraping/Stats%20Extractor#installation-and-execution) and you are good to go.
+So if you want to try it yourself just follow these [instructions](https://github.com/madhur3u/JavaScript/tree/main/Web%20Scraping/Stats%20Extractor#installation-and-execution) and you are good to go.

 1. [CODE](https://github.com/madhur3u/JavaScript/blob/main/Web%20Scraping/Stats%20Extractor/script.js)
 2. [EXCEL SHEET](https://github.com/madhur3u/JavaScript/blob/main/Web%20Scraping/Stats%20Extractor/teams.xls)